FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

     A commit is the Git equivalent of a "save".
 Commits can be thought of as snapshots of our project at a given point in time.

+    You can also *quick-commit* by running `git commit -am "explanation and so on"`

     To change a commit use `git rebase -i HEAD~3` and follow the introductions in the file.